Create Lasting Change — Couples Coaching Programme

 Equivalent to 3–4 weekly sessions per intensive ≈ 4 months of weekly sessions

-Best for Couples who want to start with one intensive and decide from there Couples with more or deeper resentments who want a full, supported process
+Best for Couples who want to start with one intensive and decide from there Couples with deeper resentment who want a full, supported process

 Pre-session questionnaire Included Included